ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `interact` (object):
 : Indicates that interaction through some set of defined mechanisms
     needs to take place.
-REQUIRED if interaction is needed or allowed.
+REQUIRED if interaction is expected.
 See {{response-interact}}.

 `subject` (object):
 : Claims about the RO as known and declared by the AS.
 REQUIRED if subject information is included.
 See {{response-subject}}.